wildfish/wildfish-django-starter/README.rst

 Wildfish Django Starter
 =====================

 A Django 1.6 project cookiecutter template to kick start development for new projects.
-Includes apps and settings useful for 9/10 projects.
+Includes apps and settings we use in the majority of projects, along with an integrated version of our other cookiecutter-django-crud template which will also generate a model, CRUD views and tests.

 Features
 ----------